German mega-state votes in test for Merkel's conservatives | DW | 13.09.2020

 What is the role of Germany's parliamentary opposition?

-A survey for the Bild tabloid, however, Sunday showed nationwide put Bavaria's conservative premier Markus Söder on 31%, with only 8% for Laschet.

-In NRW surveys, the traditionally trade union affiliated Social Democrats (SPD) led by Sebastian Hartmann, were expected to retain holds in Dortmund and Duisburg, but facing a tough battle in 11 other main cities.
+In surveys, the traditionally trade union-affiliated Social Democrats (SPD), led by Sebastian Hartmann, were expected to retain holds in Dortmund and Duisburg but faced a tough battle in 11 other main cities.

 That was despite lengthy campaign tours by the federal SPD's joint leadership, Saskia Esken and Norbert Walter-Borjans.